 Analysis

-This was a fun exercise but I don’t think I would use it in deciding where to live or cycle.
-Ultimately there is little comparison between a mountain bike trail, a picturesque bridleway, and an urban cycleway.
+This was a fun exercise but there’s definitely a lot of caveats to the data.
+Firstly, there is little comparison between a mountain bike trail, a picturesque bridleway, and an urban cycleway.
 Although all are off-road cycle routes, each serves a completely different purpose.

 Further, even if we limit our search to just one type of cyclable route, the quality of them varies hugely - even within the same area.
 Some bridleways are excellent, others are virtually unrideable.
 And I would prefer to cycle on a quiet road rather than a busy, interrupted, debris-strewn shared use path.

-The Strava heatmap is the most valuable data in my opinion, as it shows where people actually ride:
+The Strava or Garmin heatmaps are the most valuable data in my opinion, as they show where people actually ride:

 Process